 - Technical consultants and change management support

-- Licensing-as-a-Service systems while sun-setting on-premise server farms and databases
+- Licensing-as-a-Service systems while sun-setting on-premise server farms and database

 For some, the need to migrate will certainly outweigh the risks.
 But before you head down this path, here are three reasons to put your SIS evaluation on hold—and consider a different path forward in your transformation.

 1. You need to focus on near-term student value

 The switch to remote instruction in Spring 2020 saw an expansion of services previously reserved for online students and adult learners, like virtual advising.
 Data from EAB’s Navigate student success management system indicates that with broadly available virtual advising, undergraduate students made and kept more appointments than they did before the pandemic.
 Will institutions continue to offer virtual advising after the pandemic?